Bruce Broussard (politician): Political career

+Local politics

 Broussard has run for Mayor of Portland thrice: in 2000, 2016, and 2020.
 All three times, he was unsuccessful.
 In addition, he ran for Portland City Commissioner in 1996 and Multnomah County Commissioner from the 2nd district in 2014 and 2018; again without success.
 In 2022, Broussard ran for Multnomah County Chair and placed fifth out of six candidates.

+His 2016 mayoral campaign centered around curbing homelessness in Portland, and he proposed banning homeless people from sleeping on sidewalks.

+Broussard ran for Metro Council President in 2026, placing fourth out of five candidates and losing to Juan Carlos González.
+When asked by The Oregonian about his priorities if elected, he said, ”I don’t know 100%.”

+Party affiliations and endorsements

 In 2016, Broussard, a longtime Republican, switched to the Libertarian Party, saying, "Over the years, and especially during this election, it has become clear that we need a strong and effective third party to represent the American people.
 I will continue to work with my Republican and Democrat friends where I can, but I look forward to bringing a fiscal conservative and socially liberal voice to Multnomah County politics."
 He also endorsed Gary Johnson's presidential campaign.

-In 2022, Broussard appeared in a commercial for Christine Drazan, endorsing her in the 2022 Oregon governor's race.
+In 2022, Broussard appeared in a commercial for Republican Christine Drazan, endorsing her in the 2022 Oregon governor's race.

+As of 2026, Broussard was registered as an unaffiliated voter.

 Personal life

 Broussard and his wife, Norma, reside in North Portland.
+They operated Norma's Kitchen, which served Cajun and Louisiana Creole cuisine.
+The restaurant closed in 2017.
 He is fluent in Louisiana Creole and plays the washboard in a Creole band.